decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                       the disclosed messages).
 - msg_array (REQUIRED), array of scalars (the disclosed messages).
 - domain (REQUIRED), a scalar.
-- ph (OPTIONAL), octet string.
+- ph (OPTIONAL), an octet string.
 If not supplied, it must default to the empty octet string ("").

 Outputs: